 Please follow the prompts; be sure to indicate your first and second choices of workshop dates.
 Before you click the “submit” button, print out the cover sheet and add it to your application package.
 Then click “submit.”
 At this point you will be asked if you want to fill out a cover sheet for another project.
 If you do, follow the prompts to select the other project and repeat the process.
-Note that filling out a cover sheet is not the same as applying, so there is not penalty for changing your mind and filling out a cover sheet for several projects.
-A full application consist of all of the items listed above, as sent to the project directors.
-Please note that if you are applying to two projects, a separate cover sheet must be submitted online for each one.
+Note that filling out a cover sheet is not the same as applying, so there is no penalty for changing your mind and filling out a cover sheet for several projects.
+A full application consist of all of the items listed above, submitted to the project directors.

-Please include a resume or brief biography detailing your education qualifications and professional experience.
+Please include a résumé or brief biography detailing your education qualifications and professional experience.
 Be sure that the résumé provides the name, title, phone number, and e-mail address of one professional reference.

-The application essay should be no more that one double-spaced page.
-The essay should address your professional background; interest in the subject of the workshop; special perspectives, skills or experience that would contribute to the workshop; and how the experience would enhance your teaching or school service.
+The application essay should be no more that two double-spaced pages.
+The essay should address your professional background; interest in the subject of the workshop; special perspectives, skills or experiences that would contribute to the workshop; and how the experience would enhance your teaching or school service.